 Encryption at rest

-All customer data is hosted on an encrypted AWS S3 container.
-Encryption keys are managed through AWS’ default Key Management System (KMS).
+All customer data is hosted on encrypted AWS containers.
+Encryption keys are programmatically managed through the AWS Key Management System (KMS).

 Encryption in transit

-Each internet-facing application instance is assigned a TLS certificate to ensure that data communicated between your computer and the Opus 2 infrastructure is encrypted using the latest encryption protocols.
-The certificate is generated through a secure process and only supports encryption protocols and suites that are not currently known to be broken or otherwise compromised.
-The same is true for our internal infrastructure.
+All internet-facing application instances are assigned a TLS certificate to ensure that data communicated between your computer and the Opus 2 infrastructure is encrypted using the latest encryption protocols.
+The certificate is generated through a secure process and only supports encryption protocols and ciphers that are not currently known to be broken or otherwise compromised.
 All components communicate with each other over TLS.